Destination guide: Dubrovnik

 Dubrovnik Destination Guide

 Within its two kilometers of fortressed wall, it is bursting with stunning architecture, spectacular churches, fountains, palaces and gardens.
-Outside the city walls, you’ll find beautiful Renaissance parks full of bougainvillea, orange and lemon groves, fig and palm trees and colorful Mediterranean gardens.
+Outside the city walls, you’ll find beautiful Renaissance parks full of bougainvillea, orange and lemon groves, fig and palm trees and colourful Mediterranean gardens.
 Dubrovnik has a population of less than 50,000, and while it is spread along the coast, its heart is the compact Old Town.

 When to go